willow-ahrens/Finch.jl/docs/src/comprehensive_guides/optimization_tips.md

 ```@meta
 CurrentModule = Finch
 ```
-# Optimization Techniques for Finch
+# Optimization Tips for Finch

 It's easy to ask Finch to run the same operation in different ways.
 However, different approaches have different performance.
 The right approach really